atxFarley/aws_serverless/database/README.md

 1. Migrate to a “serverless” version using the Amazon Aurora with PostgreSQL compatibility service
 2. Database Triggers for populating history tables
 3. Validating attributes upon insert/update
+4. Upon field record insert/update, intersect with the shapefile with the boundaries for the projected coordinate system and store the resulting SRID as an attribute of the field to be used for any sort of measurement functionality.